Anton Harapi

 Anton Harapi (5 January 1888 – 20 February 1946) was an Albanian Franciscan friar, educator, lecturer, publicist, and political figure during World War II.
 In the first years of the communist regime in Albania, he was executed due to collaboration with the Axis.

 Biography

 Early life

-Anton Harapi was born on January 5, 1888, in Shiroka and educated in Shkodër.
-He had gone to secondary school at monastic schools in Meran and Hall in Tirol by the Franciscans.
-He had also studied theology in Rome.
-Harapi supported and respected the diverse religious differences of Albanians, in that religion had never divided them, they saw themselves as a single blood brotherhood.
+Anton Harapi was born on 5 January 1888, in Shiroka and educated in Shkodër.

 From 1923 to 1931, he taught at the Franciscan college in Shkodër and was its director.
 Harapi wrote the book titled “Andrra e pretashit” translated to Pretash’s dream.
 It is based on a dream by Pretash Cuka Berishaj a highlander from then village of Priften inside the mountain of Gruda, (Harapi worked in the nearby Church Kisha Grudes, one of the oldest Catholic Churches in all of the Balkans).
-Harapi was highly esteemed for his patriotism and persuasiveness.
-He was highly regarded throughout Albania for the depth and eloquence of his talks and for his erudition on religious topics.

-World war II

-After the Union with Italy was officially dissolved, many of the laws passed after Italian invasion were revoked, and Albania was declared an independent state.
-The assembly announced that Albania would be governed by a regency of four- one representative from each of Albania's four major religious communities.
-Albanian Catholics were represented by the prior of the Franciscans in Shkodër, Father Harapi, who maintained connections with both the Kosovars and the Albanian partisans.
-Learning of his appointment, partisan emissaries unsuccessfully attempted to dissuade him from accepting.
-Hermann Neubacher seemed to have developed a warm personal relationship with Harapi, in part because Harapi had received some of his education at the monastery school of Meran and Hall in Tirol.

-The leadership of the council was originally designed to rotate, but Harapi argued that as a Catholic monk he could accept no position in which he would be forced to sanction the death penalty.